BEST Kananaskis Cabin Rentals to Get Cozy In

 William Watson Lodge

 The William Watson Lodge was built in 1981 and overlooks Lower Kananaskis Lodge, one of the most beautiful lakes in Alberta.
 There is a day-use lodge here, as well as 22 Kananaskis cabins and 11 RV campsites.

-William Watson Lodge is great lodging specifically for Albertans with disabilities and seniors and their families.
+William Watson Lodge is great lodging specifically for Albertans with disabilities, seniors, and their families.
 The first priority is given to Albertans who are severely disabled.
-Guests wishing to book can call up to four months in advance to book their reservation.
+Guests wishing to book can call up to four months in advance to make their reservation.

 Alberta Parks has recently renovated William Watson Lodge and we are happy to say that it is now open to the public.